 Can you be a person who strives to make software better?
 Can you be an advocate for the users?
 The business?
 Your work colleagues?

 Do you know what it takes to get there?
 Do you know what you need to learn?
 Think about all the good and horribly bad software you have come across in your life.
 You are the chameleon in both.
-In the good situation you want the product to stay good so you keep learning to stay on top of it.
-In the bad situation you want to learn more so you can feel like you did everything you could before the software was released.
+In a good situation, you want the product to stay good so you keep learning to stay on top of it.
+In a bad situation, you want to learn more so you can feel like you did everything you could before the software was released.
 Learning is the key.
 No matter the situation you will always be learning even if you aren't aware of it.

 What to do next: